antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 10. THIRD-PARTY SERVICES

-We use third-party services such as Google Gemini for image recognition to read information from coffee labels.
-We do not store any images sent by users.
-Users are responsible for ensuring no personal data is included in the images.
+We use third-party AI services to power various features in our app, including coffee label parsing and content analysis.
+We do not store any images or personal data sent by users.
+Users are responsible for ensuring no personal data is included in any content they submit.

 11. DATA RETENTION AND DELETION